-- Downtown.
+- Downtown/Main Street.
 This station is located underneath the area where Sacramento Street enters the public parking lot, adjacent to the marina.
 This drains the area from Solano Street, north to Hwy 12.
-School Street, west from Sacramento to the south, drains to another outlet. - 2) The Wildlife Pump Station.
+School Street, west from Sacramento to the south, drains to another watershed.
+The Main Street pump station protects the northern section of the old downtown area and was just replaced this year as part of the downtown plaza.
+It now has a capacity of 8,500 GPM using two parallel submersible pumps.
+The station is controlled by a PLC using a bubbler system for level control.
+The calculated runoff is 4,100 GPM. - 2) The Wildlife/Kellogg Street Pump Station.
 This station is located at the south end of Kellogg Street.
 It drains from Solano Street south, including the area above that drains down School Street.
-There is one main outlet into the Wildlife Channel, which is the School Street storm drain. - 3) The Whispering Bay Pump Station.
+It pumps the water collected from the southern part of the old downtown area into the Suisun Slough.
+There is one main outlet into the Wildlife Channel, which is the School Street storm drain.
+The pump station and discharge line were replaced in 1997 with a submersible pump station, built next to the old station, and a new larger discharge line.
+The old pump, check valve, and MCC were removed and the old wet well and discharge line were left intact for possible future adaptation with a portable diesel pump for emergency use.
+The station includes a medium size detention basin allowing for some storage during short, high rainfall events.
+The new station has a capacity of 4,600 GPM with one pump, 8,000 GPM with two pumps, and 9,900 GPM with three pumps.
+Currently two pumps are installed with all piping and the MCC ready to accept a third pump.
+The calculated runoff is 7,800 GPM. - 3) The Whispering Bay/Mulberry Street Pump Station.
 This is located at the south end of the Whispering Bay Drainage Channel.
 It drains the area from Lotz Way and Main Street to Marina Boulevard, including all the residential streets within the area.
-There are multiple discharge outlets into the Whispering Bay Channel. - 4) Heritage Park Subdivision.
+There are multiple discharge outlets into the Whispering Bay Channel.
+The pump station has two independent propeller pumps with ultrasonic level controls.
+New discharge pipes and bar screens were installed in 1988.
+The estimated runoff is 15,700 GPM for a 6-hour event.
+He station was rebuilt in 2000 with capacity to exceed these flows.
+The station has a large detention basin allowing the required capacity to be lowered, if desired. - 4) Heritage Park Subdivision/Chipman Lane Pump Station.
 There is a pump station along Highway 12, about midway on Chipman Lane.
 This drains a large portion of the Heritage Park Subdivision.
+The Chipman Lane pump station collects storm water in the north-south area between Chipman Lane and the railroad tracks and pumps it under Highway 12 into a channel.
+The station has three independent propeller pumps controlled by float switches, with a total capacity of 30,300 GPM.
+The estimated runoff is 8,300 GPM.